agrc/gis.utah.gov/_posts/2021-01-04-sgid-newest-offerings.md

 Our goal is to provide better access to SGID data.
 We feel that these new offerings are more in line with the current technology and that they reach a wider audience.

-Please don't hesitate to reach out if you have questions or issues.
+Please don't hesitate to reach out if you have questions.